-Assignments will be submitted on Canvas so you will need a mobile device.
-If you need a working laptop, please see the Student Technology Resources section below for more information.
+This online course will be offered synchronously over Zoom.
+Given that this course is online, you will need a working laptop and reliable WIFI connection.
+If you need a working laptop or a WIFI adapter, please see the Student Technology Resources section below for more information.
+Lecture recordings will be posted to Canvas in a timely manner.